octave-ati/octave-ati/README.md

 ## My profile

 Nice to meet you!
-I'm Octave, a 33-year-old reforestation data and ML engineer, working for a company doing reforestation via drone name MORFO.
+I'm Octave, a 33-year-old reforestation data and ML engineer, working for MORFO, a company whose objective is growing forests thanks to AI assisted drones.

 Fluent in English and in French, I'm interested in pursuing my career in an ambitious company working on state-of-the-art AI products.